 The question of how secure your Proton Mail messages are is complicated.
 First off, all Proton Mail servers are physically located in Switzerland.
-They are housed in secure facilities which have been audited by Securitum, an European security auditing firm.
+They are housed in secure facilities which have been audited by Securitum, a European security auditing firm.
 Securitum found that both the facilities and the cryptographic architecture of Proton Mail had no major issues or vulnerabilities.
 In other words, the physical side of Proton Mail security is solid.

-Furthermore, the fact that Proton AG, Proton Mail and their mail servers are under Swiss jurisdiction means that your data is protected by Swiss law.
-Switzerland gives better privacy protection than even United States or EU laws.
+Furthermore, the fact that Proton AG, Proton Mail, and their mail servers are under Swiss jurisdiction means that your data is protected by Swiss law.
+Switzerland gives better privacy protection than even the United States or EU laws.
 Add in the fact that you can protect your logins with TOTP two factor authentication (2FA) devices like YubiKey and FIDO, and your Proton Mail messages are pretty darn secure against outside snooping.

 But Proton Mail is also bound by Swiss law on when it has to give up information about its users.
 Given a valid Swiss court order, Proton Mail is required to turn over whatever information they can to the Swiss authorities.
 The bodies of your messages, as well as any attachments to those messages, are secure.
 Even Proton Mail cannot decrypt those parts of messages.